India, China leaders try hand at "selfie" diplomacy

 He spent the day in talks with Li during his three-day trip and is set to travel to the economic powerhouse of Shanghai on Saturday.

-Modi set up an account on the microblogging site Weibo, China’s answer to Twitter, ahead of his trip, prompting a flurry of mostly skeptical messages from the Chinese public.
+Modi set up an account on the microblogging site Weibo, China’s answer to Twitter, ahead of his trip, prompting a flurry of mostly sceptical messages from the Chinese public.

 China’s leadership has experimented with more unscripted interactions in recent years.
 President Xi Jinping surprised residents near a popular Beijing shopping street when he took a stroll there last February.